Suffolk: History

-Artefacts dating to around 700,000 years ago found at Pakefield and Beeches Pit are among the earliest evidence of human activity in northern Europe.
+Artefacts dating to around 70,000 years ago found at Pakefield and Beeches Pit are among the earliest evidence of human activity in northern Europe.
 In the Neolithic period and Bronze Age burial mounds, hillforts and causewayed enclosures were built reflecting Suffolk's role in prehistoric trade and agriculture.

-Suffolk was divided between the Iceni and Trinobantes tribes at the start of the Roman period.
+At the start of the Roman period most of Suffolk was, along with Norfolk inhabited by the Iceni tribe.
+The Trinobantes inhabited parts of southern Suffolk, as well as Essex.
 The Iceni unsuccessfully revolted under Boudica in AD 60–61.
 Although Suffolk remained predominantly rural in the Roman period there were villas, small towns and pottery kilns.
 By the late 4th century, however, archaeological evidence suggests significant depopulation in parts of East Anglia possibly linked to coastal raiding.
 Anglian settlement followed in the 5th and 6th centuries with a distinctive Germanic material culture largely replacing a Romano-British one.

-Soon the area was firmly within the Kingdom of East Anglia with Suffolk’s most celebrated Anglo-Saxon site of Sutton Hoo being an elaborate royal ship burial - probably that of King Rædwald, who's son Sigeberht christianised East Anglia.
+The area was mostly or entirely governed by the Kingdom of East Anglia, with studies of trade patterns and subinfeudation suggesting that the Stour Valley of what is now south-west Suffolk was part of the Kingdom of the East Saxons.
+Suffolk's most celebrated Anglo-Saxon site, Sutton Hoo was an elaborate royal ship burial – probably that of the East Anglian King Rædwald, whose son Sigeberht Christianised East Anglia.

 In the medieval period Suffolk was shaped by successive waves of conquest.
-It became part of the Danelaw following Viking incursions, and was reorganised under Norman feudalism after 1066, with castles at Framlingham, Clare, and Eye.
+It became part of the Danelaw following Viking incursions.
+The county of Suffolk was formed in the 10th or 11th Century.
+Suffolk was reorganised under Norman feudalism after 1066, with castles at Framlingham, Clare, and Eye.
 The abbey at Bury St Edmunds became one of the wealthiest and most powerful religious institutions in medieval England.

 Later centuries saw Suffolk prosper from the cloth and wool trade, with towns such as Lavenham and Hadleigh flourishing in the 15th and 16th centuries.
 The county was also a site of Puritan and parliamentary strength during the English Civil War.

-In modern times Suffolk’s economy evolved with agriculture, fishing, and maritime trade, while the 19th century saw the development of industry at Ipswich and Lowestoft.
-Coastal erosion and the decline of traditional industries changed the county’s fortunes, but its historic sites, churches, and coastal landscapes continue to shape its identity.
+In modern times Suffolk's economy evolved with agriculture, fishing, and maritime trade, while the 19th century saw the development of industry at Ipswich and Lowestoft.
+Coastal erosion and the decline of traditional industries changed the county's fortunes, but its historic sites, churches, and coastal landscapes continue to shape its identity.